5 Top Reasons You Should See a Vegan Nutritionist

 photo of Leonila Campos a vegan registered dietitian nutritionist

-Leonila Campos MBA, RD is a vegan of over 2 decades!
-She developed her passion for helping moms after working at a Women, Infants and Children (WIC) program, and grew even more after having her first son.
+She developed her passion for helping moms after working at a Women, Infants and Children (WIC) program.
+That passion grew even more after having her first son.

-THE 2023 List of Plant Based Diet Book Picks from Dietitians
+THE List of Plant Based Diet Book Picks from Dietitians

 How I Became A Fully Plant Based Registered Dietitian Nutritionist

-Is the Future Vegan?
+-Is the Future Vegan?

 Leave a Comment